allencit/Bodiless-JS/ContentEditorUserGuide/README.md

 render the default content but you can easily override and edit the content to suit your needs.

-For information on layouts and working with the Flow Container see the [Flow Container documentation.](../../../Components/FlowContainer)
+For information on layouts and working with the Flow Container, see the [Flow Container documentation](../../../Components/FlowContainer/).

 ## Working with Content